coolq4s/server-lnx/zerotier/setup-zerotier.md

 git clone https://github.com/coolq4s/server-lnx.git && mv server-lnx/zerotier/zero.sh zero.sh && chmod +x zero.sh && bash zero.sh
 ```
 > [!IMPORTANT]
 > See & follow the message.
-If you don't pay attention to the message displayed, there may be an error
+If you don't follow to the message displayed, there may be an error

 ### Manual installation